jhidding/literatept/lit/index.md

 ```

 ## Tests
-We use the `quickcheck` crate to do some property testing on the `Vec` type.
+We use the `quickcheck` crate to do some property testing on the `Vec3` type.
 The idea of property testing is that you define some properties (duh!) on a type that should always hold.
 Then, if you have a way to generate arbitrary elements of your type, you can see if these properties do indeed hold.
 In many cases where mathematics or physics is involved, these test are expressed in much cleaner code than the usual unit tests.

 ``` {.toml #dev-dependencies}
 quickcheck = "1.0.3"